-When a volume ID is specified on the create, this qualifier specifies the jukebox or magazine slot that the volume currently resides in.
+This qualifier specifies the jukebox or magazine slot that the volume currently resides in.
 Specify a number in the range of the jukebox or magazine.
 This is normally set up by MDMS.
 If the volume does not currently reside in a jukebox or magazine slot, specify /NOSLOTS.
 If no volume ID is specified, or if a volume range is specified, a slot range can be included, so that each volume in the range will get placed in individual slots in order.
 For a single volume, a single slot should be specified.

-When a volume ID is specified on the create, this qualifier specifies the non-jukebox space in the specified location that the volume resides in.
+This qualifier specifies the non-jukebox space in the specified location that the volume resides in.
 If the volume does not reside in a location space, specify /NOSPACES.

-Use a space range only when creating multiple volumes - each volume will be placed in individual spaces in order.
+Use a space range only when modifying multiple volumes - each volume will be placed in individual spaces in order.
 For a single volume, a single space should be specified.

+This is a protected field that should only be modified to recover on error.
+Use the ALLOCATE VOLUME and DEALLOCATE VOLUME commands to set up the state under normal operations.
 This qualifier allows you to modify the state of the volume.
 This is normally set up by MDMS and manual modification is not recommended.